iliamunaev/Passport-Index-Database-ETL-Project/README.md

 # Passport Index Database: ETL, Python, SQLite3

 This project compiles and manages data showcasing the global travel access potential of different countries' passports.
-It scrapes the actual data for 2023 from [passportindex.org](https://www.passportindex.org/byRank.php), adds an ID column, showcasing countries' names in unique ISO3 codes, and stores the data in a SQLite database 'passport_index.db' with 'passport_data' table.
+It scrapes the actual data for 2023 from [passportindex.org](https://www.passportindex.org/byRank.php), adds an ID column, showcases countries' names in unique ISO3 codes, and stores the data in a SQLite database 'passport_index.db' with 'passport_data' table.

 The database offers insights into the comparative strength of passports concerning visa-free or visa-on-arrival access to various countries worldwide.